Table of Contents[Click to Show]

 Excessive Cardio and Chronic Inflammation

-Aside from the disastrous results mentioned above, why is high-intensity aerobic pursuit such a dead end?
-One reason is the high level of carbohydrates consumed needed to sustain this activity leads to chronic inflammation.
-You’ve all seen it.
+You’ve probably seen it.
 Sally and Johnny are running a 5K so they load up on a big bowl of pasta the night before the big race.
 Then, they chow down on bagels and juice immediately after their 36 min run.
-Type 2 diabetes here we come.
+A cascade of systemic inflammation follows.

-Even worse are folks in cancer remission logging mile after mile thinking it is going to keep cancer from returning.
+Even worse are people in cancer remission logging mile after mile thinking it is going to keep cancer from returning.
 More often than not, it returns with a vengeance with a more dire prognosis than before.
-Why?
-All the free radicals flooding their already weakened system from overexercising on a usually low-fat diet.
-Folks with cancer courageously yet misguidedly doing half marathons and marathons are literally running themselves right into the grave.

 Simply put, humans are not designed to exercise like this!
 We have 2 primary energy systems to power our muscles.
-The first relies on the slow-burning of fats keeping us fueled while at rest yet allowing for a continuous low-level aerobic activity such as walking, gardening and day to day physical tasks.
+The first relies on the slow-burning of fats keeping us fueled while at rest yet allowing for a continuous low-level aerobic activity such as walking, gardening, and day-to-day physical tasks.
 Fat is a very efficient fuel, stored and burned easily and cleanly when lots of oxygen is present.

-Our second primary energy system that evolved is an ATP fueled system that allows us to do intense loads of work in shorts bursts.
+Our second primary energy system that evolved is an ATP-fueled system that allows us to do intense loads of work in shorts bursts.
 It is our high octane fuel.
 Think of the woman that lifts a car off her child trapped beneath it.
 Or the person that sprints after a mugger to get their wallet back.
 In other words all-out effort for fewer than 20 seconds; flight or fight and life or death tasks and situations.

 Our energy systems are far more complex than that but it boils to the fact that we were evolved to either move slowly and steadily or briefly and fast.
 We become both healthier and stronger by exercising and living in this manner.